-It probably seems obvious to you, but for someone landing on your website for the first time, who may not be an expert or have any understanding of your products or services; if they don’t get a clear idea of what you offer immediately then they will leave .
+It probably seems obvious to you, but for someone landing on your website for the first time, who may not be an expert or have any understanding of your products or services; if they don’t get a clear idea of what value you can offer to them immediately then they will leave .

 OK you cannot express all the details of you offerings within 7 seconds, but you must at the very least whet their appetite enough to scroll on and find out more.